 1. Pray the Lord’s Prayer

-Witcraft and paganism are demonic.
-The Bible tells us that the ruler of this world is the Prince of darkness, Lucifer himself [John 14:30].
-This would explain a lot of things, but more importantly, it gives a good reason why Christians should pray for the return of Jesus soon.
-[Matthew 6:10]
+Witcraft and paganism are of Satan.
+The Bible tells us that the ruler of this world is the Prince of darkness, Lucifer himself (John 14:30).
+It explains many things, but more importantly, it gives a good reason why Christians should pray for the return of Jesus.